The Path from Survival Mode to Flourishing

 It recognizes that flourishing requires both well-being and development.

-When individuals become more aware, resourced, regulated, and integrated, they are able to live consciously, sustain well-being, build healthy relationships, create resilient communities, and contribute to life-affirming systems.
+As individuals become more aware, resourced, regulated, and integrated, their capacity expands.
+They become better able to live consciously, sustain well-being, build healthy relationships, participate in resilient communities, and contribute to life-affirming systems.

 An Invitation